fritzsedlazeck/Spectre/README.md

 ### Help
 ```
+vcf_utils <command> [<args>]
     Spectre:
         CNVCaller:
-            Required
+            [Required]
                 --coverage     Path to the coverage file from Mosdepth output.
 Expects the following files:
                                    <prefix>.regions.bed.gz
                                    <prefix>.regions.bed.gz.csi
-                               Can be one or more directories.
+                               Can be one or more paths.
+However, providing multiple samples is only intended to
+                               work with the --population flag.
 Example:
                                     --coverage /path/md1.regions.gz /path/md2.regions.gz
                 --sample-id    Sample name/ID.
 Can be one or more ID.
+However, providing multiple sample ids is only
+                               intended to work with the --population flag.
 Example:
                                     --sample-id id1 id2
                 --output-dir   Output directory
                 --reference    Reference sequence used for mapping (for N removal)
-            Optional, if missing it will be created
+            [Optional, if missing it will be created]
-                --metadata     Metadata file for Ns removal
+                --metadata     Metadata file for Ns removal (this will speed up Spectre massively if provided)
-            Optional
+                --n-size       Required amount of consecutive Ns to be considered an NRegion
+                               in the reference sequence (Default = 5)

+            [Optional]
                 --blacklist    Blacklist in bed format for sites that will be ignored (Default = "")
-                --only-chr     Comma separated list of chromosomes to use
+                --only-chr     Comma separated list of chromosomes to use (e.g. chr1,chr2,chr3)
                 --ploidy       Set the ploidy for the analysis, useful for sex chromosomes (Default = 2)
                 --ploidy-chr   Comma separated list of key:value-pairs for individual chromosome ploidy control
                                (e.g. chrX:2,chrY:1) If chromosome is not specified, the default ploidy will be used.
-                --snv          VCF file containing the SNV for the same sample CNV want to be called
                 --snfj         Breakpoints from from Sniffle which has been converted from the SNF to the SNFJ format.
-                --n-size       Length of consecutive Ns (Default = 5)
                 --min-cnv-len  Minimum length of CNV (Default 100kb)
+                --snv          VCF file containing the SNV for the same sample CNV want to be called
                 --cancer       Set this flag if the sample is cancer (Default = False)
-                --population   Runs the population mode on all provided samples
+                --population   Runs the population mode on all provided samples.
+It will apply all the provided
+                               configurations to all samples.
                 --threads      Amount of threads (This will boost performance if multiple samples are provided)

-                Coverage
+            [Optional, Coverage]
                 --sample-coverage-overwrite     Overwrites the calculated sample coverage, which is used to normalize
                                                 the coverage. e.g. a value of 30 equals to 30X coverage.
                 --disable-max-coverage          Disables the maximum coverage check.
 This will allow to call CNVs

-                LoH (requires --snv)
+            [Optional, LoH (requires --snv)]
                 --loh-min-snv-perkb             Minimum number of SNVs per kilobase for an LoH region (default=5)
                 --loh-min-snv-total             Minimum number of SNVs total for an LoH region (default=100)
                 --loh-min-region-size           Minimum size of a region for a LoH region (default=100000)

         RemoveNs:
-            Required
+            [Required]
                 --reference    Reference genome used for mapping
                 --output-dir   Output dir
                 --output-file  Output file for results
-                --bin-size     Bin/Window size (same as Mosdepth)
-            Optional
-                --blacklist    Blacklist in bed format for sites that will be ignored (Default = "")
+            [Optional]
-                --n-size       Length of consecutive Ns (Default = 5)
+                --n-size       Required amount of consecutive Ns to be considered an NRegion
+                               in the reference sequence (Default = 5)
-                --save-only    Will only save the metadata file and not show the results in screen (Default = False)
+                --save-only    Will only save the metadata file and not show the results on screen (Default = False)

         Population:
-            Required
+            [Required]
-                --candidates   At least 2 candidate files (.spc or .vcf) which should be taken into consideration for the population mode.
+                --candidates   At least 2 .spc sample files which should be used in the population mode.
                 --sample-id    Name of the output file
                 --output-dir   Output directory
-            Optional
+            [Optional]
-                --reference    Reference sequence (Required if VCF files are used!)
+                --reference    Reference sequence
+                --reciprocal-overlap        Minimum reciprocal overlap for supporting CNVs [0.0 - 1.0] (Default = 0.8)
+                --disable-quality-filter    Disables the quality filter for the population mode.
+Spectre will also
+                                            search for supporting CNVs in the .SPC files, which have not been reported
+                                            as final CNVs in the VCF and BED file.
         Version:
             version    Shows current version/build
 ```